Warren Cann: Technical innovations

 In addition to his drum machine work, Cann designed several modifications for bass player Chris Cross' Minimoog, among them a primitive sequencer (built by Roy Gwinn) made from a series of toggle switches to add syncopation to the synthesiser's ability to create a stream of eighth notes, and a proprietary triggering system that allowed Cann and Cross to synchronise the Minimoog with Cann's drum machines, a feat performed almost three years before MIDI was officially introduced in 1983.
-According to Midge Ure's autobiography, when the Minimoog broke down on tour, Ultravox borrowed one from The Cars, but it didn't help as it lacked the proprietary modifications.
+According to Midge Ure's autobiography, when the Minimoog broke down on tour, Ultravox borrowed one from the Cars, but it did not help as it lacked the proprietary modifications.

-Playing style

-In the spring of 1978, when Ultravox released the Systems of Romance album, Cann's style of drumming turned away from its rock roots and toward what was becoming the New Wave sound.
-He endeavoured to have extremely precise timing; this would make the songs with live drums match songs driven by electronic, programmed percussion.
-For an example of this, compare the song "Sleepwalk", where Cann plays live drums, to "Mr. X", where the drums are sequenced.
-Both of these tracks can be found on Vienna.
-Despite his machine-like timing, Cann would often do things that neither drum machines nor electronically sequenced percussion could do at the time.
-Specifically, he would often play very precise triplet fills and crescendos, especially on the snare drum.
-While these two techniques are easily accomplished by electronic instruments today, around 1979–1982 they were virtually impossible.
-In essence, it could fool the listeners to believe they were hearing a drum machine, only to prove them wrong through out-performing the rather rudimentary sequencing possibilities of the time.

-From a technical perspective, Cann preferred a traditional grip.
-On the Quartet album and subsequent tour (1982), Cann employed several sets of Simmons SDS-V electronic percussion pads, even to the point where he had an extra kit consisting of the hexagonal Simmons pads, which he played standing up.
-This way of playing was relatively unique and Cann seemed to be using this setup for one song only, namely "The Song (We Go)" from Quartet.

 Legacy

 Speaking in 1986, Rush drummer Neil Peart named Cann as one of the drummers who had influenced and inspired him.